schollz/miti/README.md

 Next install [Go](https://golang.org/dl/) and then in a terminal:

-	> go install github.com/schollz/s4
+	> go install github.com/schollz/idim

-That's it! `s4` is now available from the command-line.
+That's it! `idim` is now available from the command-line.

 ## Usage

 ### First steps

 To get started, first plugin your instruments to your computer.
-Open a command prompt and type `s4` to see which instruments are available to you.
+Open a command prompt and type `idim` to see which instruments are available to you.

 ```
-> s4
+> idim
 +---------------------------+
 |        INSTRUMENTS        |
 +---------------------------+